0xJepsen/0xjepsen/README.md

 I’m a computer scientist passionate about high impact technology.
 My research interests lay at the intersection of mathematics, computer science, and philosophy.
 I value work ethic, tenacity, and kindness.

 - 📖 I am reading [What Every Programing Should Know about Memory](https://www.gwern.net/docs/cs/2007-drepper.pdf).
-- 🏛 I am Currently working on Theta Vault simulations for capital efficiency in rebalance strategies
+- 🏛 I am Currently working on open source rust modules.
 - 🪷 I grew up off-the-grid in a Tibetan Budhist community for the first 13 years of my life.
 The lineage was the [Nyingma](https://www.rigpawiki.org/index.php?title=Nyingma) school of thought.

 ## Education